TRADES: Generating Realistic Market Simulations with Diffusion Models: Introduction

-Backtesting \cite{harvey2015backtesting} and Interactive Agent-Based Simulations (IABS) \cite{byrd2020abides} are two of the most used traditional market simulation methods.
+Backtesting and Interactive Agent-Based Simulations (IABS) \cite{byrd2020abides} are two of the most used traditional market simulation methods.
 Backtesting assesses the effectiveness of trading strategies on historical market data.
 It is inherently non-responsive since there is no way to measure the market impact of the considered trading strategies, making the analysis partial.
-Minimizing market impact has been the focus of extensive research efforts over many years \cite{almgren2003optimal}, resulting in the development of sophisticated algorithms designed to mitigate the price effects of executing large orders, through timing, order, size, and venue selection.
 IABS, on the other hand, enables the creation of heterogeneous pools of simplified traders with different strategies, aiming to approximate the diversity of the real market.
 However, obtaining realistic multi-agent simulations is challenging, as individual-level historical data of market agents is private, which impedes the calibration of the trader agents, resulting in an oversimplification of real market dynamics.

-Recent advances in generative models, particularly Wasserstein GANs \cite{coletta2023conditional, coletta2022learning, coletta2021towards, li2020generating}, have shown promise in generating plausible market orders for simulations.
+Recent advances in generative models, particularly Wasserstein GANs \cite{coletta2022learning, coletta2021towards, li2020generating}, have shown promise in generating plausible market orders for simulations.
 However, GANs are susceptible to mode collapse \cite{thanh2020catastrophic} and training instability \cite{chu2020smoothness}, leading to a lack of realism and usefulness in the generated data.
-These limitations hinder their ability to satisfy the market simulation objectives and their real-world applicability.